wp-plugins/comments-facebook/readme.txt

-=== Comments Facebook ===
+=== Comments Facebook and Share Button ===
 Contributors: BUMBABlog
 Tags: bumbablog, comments, facebook, like, networks, social, comentarios, redes, sociales Donate link: http://bumbablog.com
 Requires at least: 3.0
 Tested up to: 3.9
-Stable tag: 1.51
+Stable tag: 2.0

-Este plugin permite colocar un formulario de comentarios de facebook en tus post y pages.
-Facil de instalar.
+This plugin will display the comments of Facebook after of post.
+Contribute your SEO.
+No more comments spam.
+Easy to install.
+Also will display the share button of facebook.

 == Description ==

-Este es un plugin que te permitira tener tu formulario de facebook en tus post y pages.
-Es facil de instalar.
-Ayuda en el posicionamiento SEO.
-No consume recursos del sistema.
-No ocupa espacio.
-Olvidate de los comentarios spam.
+This plugin will display the comments of Facebook after of post.
+Contribute your SEO.
+No more comments spam.
+Easy to install.
+Also will display the share button of facebook.

 = Features =

-- Formulario de facebook.
+- Comments of facebook.
+- Share button (optional).
-- No spam comentarios.
+- No spam comments.
-- Ayuda en el SEO.
+- Help in the SEO.

 == Installation ==